shusheaan/shusheaan.github.io/src/content/vol5.md

     <br> <br> <br>
     <b>
     a collection of my fav licks and tracks <br>
-    with highly simplified notes on chords and scales <br>
+    with simplified notes for chords and scales <br>
-    only enough to let me recall the way i play them <br>
+    only enough for me to recall the way i play them <br>
     most of the time, due to lack of official sheets <br>
     i create my own versions by ear <br>
     <br> <br> <br>